equalframework/equal-doc/docs/usage/views/frontend-logic.md

 * `class_name`: the class name of the entity the view relates to (e.g. default form view for  `core\User` is stored as `packages/core/views/User.form.default.json`)
 * `view_type`: Possible values are :'*list*', '*form*','*chart*','*dashboard*'
 * `view_name`: As a convention, classes should always have a 'default' view for types 'list' and 'view'.

+Within a view file, a layout defines the way in which the Items are linked to the model.
+The view is synchronized with the model during modifications.

+Keep in mind that if the view's class extends another class, which will be called the parent, then it should also contain all the fields from this parent class except the computed ones and the ones that are already present in this child class.

+A **Model** is a collection of objects of a given entity.
+This class keeps the full schema of the entity with the default values that are then updated by this model after it requests the corresponding data from the server.

+A **Layout** is the layout associated with a given view.
+It is always linked to a Model.

+A **Item** is responsible for displaying the value of an object's field (in 'view' or 'edit' mode).
+It synchronizes its value with the Model to which it is associated via the Layout and the View that is using it.